 Insurance plans can offer benefits in addition to the required benefits.
 The best way to find out what benefits each plan covers is to go to its website and compare.

 If you don't sign up for health insurance during the open enrollment period, you may have to wait an entire year to sign up.
 If you don't have health insurance, you could be subject to penalties at tax time.

 The penalties would be subtracted from any income tax refund you were due.
-You pay your income taxes for 2015 by April 15, 2016.

 If you don't enroll during open enrollment, you must qualify for a special exception to be able to buy health insurance.
 You are eligible for a special exception enrollment period if:

 - You get married